 I highly encourage you to arrive early at this park, especially if you are visiting during the summer.
 This will help you avoid both the crowds and the heat.
 My family tried to be inside the park for sunrise (which was magical) each day and we had trails all to ourselves.

-Timed-entry tickets are required for entry to Arches National Park April 3- October 3, 2022.
-This tickets are released three months in advance at 8am Mountain Time on the first of the month.
-Visit the park website for full details on reservations.
+Timed-entry tickets are required for entry to Arches National Park April 1- October 31, 20224.
+Tickets are released three months in advance at 8am Mountain Time on the first of the month.
+A limited number of tickets will be available one day prior to entry at 7 pm MDT through Recreation.gov.

 Read our full guide to visiting Arches National Park with kids to make the most of your time at this special spot.